A Thurston compactification of the space of stability conditions: The A2 case

 Let $\tau$ be a stability condition with (semi)-stable objects $A$, $B$, and $C$ of class $[P_1]$, $[P_2]$, and $[X]$ in the Grothendieck group.
 Let $x$, $y$, $z$ be the Gromov coordinates of $\tau$, namely the non-negative real numbers such that

 Denote by $|-|$ the standard Euclidean norm in $\R^3$.
 We say that $\tau$ is \emph{normalised} if

 \begin{remark} We point out one subtle aspect of the definition.
-If $\tau$ is degenerate---that is, it has strictly semi-stable objects---then one of the $A$, $B$, or $C$ is not uniquely determined, even up to shift.
-In this case, however, the corresponding Gromov coordinate is $0$, and hence~\eqref{eq:normalisation} is well-posed. \end{remark}
+If $\tau$ is on-the-wall, then one of the $A$, $B$, or $C$ is not uniquely determined (even up to shift), since on-the-wall stability conditions have non-isomorphic semistable objects with the same class in the Grothendieck group.
+In this case, however, the corresponding Gromov coordinate is $0$, and hence~\eqref{eq:normalisation} holds for every possible $A,B,C$. \end{remark}

 The normalisation yields a continuous section of

 That is, for every stability condition $\tau$ up to rotation and scaling, there is a unique normalised stability condition $\tau^\nu$ up to rotation, and furthermore the map $\tau \to \tau^\nu$ is continuous.